-As a buyer, you have to make sure to know how the market works before you step in, or you risk missing out on the property of your dreams when you find it.
-Here are the core questions most buyers have.
-Feel free to send us one of your own.
+As a seller, you have to make sure to know how the market works before you step in.
+Here are the core questions most sellers have to help you save time and earn more money.
+Feel free to leave us your own question in the comments!

 - When's a good time to sell my home?

 - Should I buy first or sell first?

 - What is a FSBO?